Skip to content

 Edit a Form (Diffs-Only PATCH)

 You do not replace a whole form to edit it.
-PATCH /papi/v1/forms/{form_id} takes a diffs-only ops array — a list of operations applied in order.
+PATCH /papi/v1/management/forms/{form_id} takes a diffs-only ops array — a list of operations applied in order.
 This keeps edits small, intent-revealing, and concurrency-safe.

 Requires forms:write.